 Shane Phillips, LCSW, LCAS, CCS

-Shane joined AIM in the beginning of 2022.
+Shane joined Advaita Integrated Medicine in the beginning of 2022.
 He is an alumni of UNC Chapel Hill, and now resides in western North Carolina.
 Shane has extensive experience providing clinical services to adolescents, adults, and families in a variety of treatment settings, including collegiate student services, academic medical centers, residential addiction treatment, and primary care.
 Additionally, he has worked in program administration, taught at the university level, and provided supervision to provisionally licensed counselors.

 Shane takes great care to get to know his patients and deeply understand who they are and what they want out of life.
 His work is rooted in third wave cognitive behavioral therapies and helping people develop tools for acceptance and change.
 Shane utilizes Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Mindfulness Based Therapy, and Prolonged Exposure Therapy (PE) when working with his patients.